8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220115/content.md

 {!! data !!}

 When my net worth was negative, I wasn't worried about legacy and documenting things; probably not the wisest course of action.
-My finances would be pretty easy to deal with and close out my business with the living.
+It would’ve been pretty easy to deal with my finances and close out my business with the living.

 Now it's more complex.

 Brokerage accounts, retirement accounts, personal and business accounts, and so on.
 After looking around for solutions to help automate and digitize this process, I came across three things: